Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

     - Define a default run command for the container.
     - Install `neofetch` inside the container
     - Test the new container
+3. Run `neofetch` in the terminal and take a screenshot
-3. Create a merge request containing your changes.
+4. Create a merge request containing your changes.

 #### 1. Create a Fork (Docker)